Core academic requirements

 - Data Selection, Analysis and Presentation

 All students, including those in a pre-master's program, are required to complete GRAD 7300 Research Integrity Tutorial prior to applying to any ethics boards which are appropriate to the student’s research; or, no later than within the first three terms of their graduate program.

-You must achieve 100% on the module assessment to complete GRAD 7300 and pass the course.
-If necessary, you have unlimited attempts to achieve 100%.
+You must achieve 80% on each core module assessment to complete GRAD 7300 and pass the course.
+If necessary, you have unlimited attempts to achieve 80%.
 Failure to complete this course will result in suspension of registration privileges and a grade of F/NP being assigned to the course which may lead to being “Required to withdraw” from the graduate program.